Last update: November 2014

-INSEE is an active contributor to EU statistical work both as a direct participant and by coordinating the positions of French ministerial statistical offices.
+INSEE is an active contributor to EU statistical work both as a direct participant and by coordinating the positions of French ministerial statistical departments.
 The Institute performs these functions at two levels.
-The first is the drafting and adoption of Community legislation on statistics.
-The second is data production and communication.
+The first is the drafting and adoption of Union legislation on statistics.
+The second is data production and dissemination.

 These activities are conducted by three bodies:

-European Union statistics are produced by the EU statistical system in accordance with the statistical regulation of 11 March 2009, the partnership between the EU statistical authority, i.e. the Commission (Eurostat) and the National Statistics Institutes (NSIs), as well as the other national authorities responsible in each Member State for developing, producing and disseminating European statistics.
-In accordance with this principle, national statistical systems are free to choose their data-collection methods, such as surveys and processing of administrative data.
-In exchange, they are responsible for information quality, as defined by regulations and decisions enacted at Community level.
-Eurostat coordinates the statistical activities of EU institutions and bodies with the aim, among other things, of guaranteeing the consistency and quality of data and of minimising declaration obligations.
-Eurostat and the national statistical systems are in charge of disseminating the data.
+European Union statistics are produced by the EU statistical system in accordance with the statistical regulation of 11 March 2009.
+The ESS is the partnership between the EU statistical authority, i.e. the Commission (Eurostat) and the National Statistics Institutes (NSIs), as well as the other national authorities responsible in each Member State for developing, producing and disseminating European statistics.
+In accordance with the subsidiarity principle, national statistical systems are generally free to choose their data-collection methods, such as surveys and processing of administrative data.
+In exchange, they are responsible for information quality, as defined by regulations and decisions enacted at EU level.
+Eurostat coordinates the statistical activities of EU institutions and bodies with the aim, among other things, of guaranteeing the consistency and quality of data and of minimising reporting burden.
+Eurostat and the national statistical systems are in charge of disseminating these statistics.

 Within the European Union Council, statistical issues are handled by ECOFIN, i.e., the Council of Economy and Finance Ministers of the Member States.
-Except for procedures relating to the status of the European Central Bank (ECB), decisions pertaining to statistics are taken by the Council and the European Parliament under the procedures covered by article 251, i.e., co-decision.
+Except for procedures relating to the status of the European Central Bank (ECB), decisions pertaining to statistics are taken by the Council and the European Parliament under the procedures covered by article 294 (ex 251) of the Treaty of the Functioning of the European Union, i.e. the ordinary legislative procedure.

-The production of European statistics involves implementation of a programme, a "decision" that applies to the Member States.
-The statistical programme is presented by the Commission and then adopted by a qualified majority of the Council, and passed with identical wording by the European Parliament.
-The Council may delegate executive powers to the Commission: the texts are then approved by the Commission, usually assisted by a "committee" (ESAC, the European Statistical Advisory Committee) for statistical matters.
+The production of European statistics involves implementation of a programme, a regulation that applies to Eurostat and the Member States.
+The multiannual statistical programme is presented by the Commission, negotiated and then adopted by a qualified majority of the Council, and by the European Parliament.
+Annual programmes are derived from this multiannuel programme.

-The Maastricht agreements, the establishment of the ECB, and the existence of Community regulations and aid have strengthened the necessary cooperation between European official statistical systems.
-Eurostat̬one of the European Commission's Directorates-General̬is in charge of implementing the Community's statistical policy and supplying the European Union with high-quality statistical information.
+The deepening of the EU integration resulting from the several European Treaties has strengthened the need for European statistics.
+Eurostat, one of the European Commission's Directorates-General, is in charge of conducting the EU statistical policy and supplying the European Union with high-quality statistical information.
 Eurostat policy is guided by four priorities:

-Eurostat assembles and standardizes the national statistics collected by Member States, calculates the aggregates for the EU25 and EU12 (euro area), translates the material, and adds brief commentary.
-It redisseminates across the EU the national data and the aggregates that it has computed.
-Eurostat does not perform economic analysis of its own.
-It works with Member States at the decision-making level and for access to national information.
+Eurostat standardizes the national statistics.
+It gathers statistics collected by Member States, calculates the aggregates for the EU28 and EU18 (euro area), translates the material, and adds brief commentary.
+It redisseminates across the EU the national data and EU aggregates.
+Eurostat does not perform economic analysis of its own nor produces its own statistics.
+It works with Member States at the decision-making level and for dissemination of national information.

-With the adoption of the European Statistics Code of Practice, Eurostat and the statistical authorities of the EU-Member States have committed themselves to an encompassing approach towards high quality statistics.
-It builds upon a common European Statistical System definition of quality in statistics and targets all relevant areas from the institutional environment, the statistical production processes to our output: European official statistics.
+With the adoption of the European Statistics Code of Practice and its revision in 2011, Eurostat and the statistical authorities of the EU-Member States have committed themselves to an encompassing approach towards high quality statistics.
+It builds upon a common European Statistical System definition of quality in statistics and targets all relevant areas from the institutional environment, the statistical production processes to the dissemination of European official statistics.

 The European Statistics Code of Practice sets out 15 key principles for the production and dissemination of European official statistics and for the institutional environment in which national and European Community statistical authorities operate.
 A set of indicators of good practice for each of the 15 principles provides a reference for reviewing the implementation of the Code.
-The European Statistics Code of Practice was adopted by the Finance Ministers in June 2005.
-Along with these measures, two European advisory bodies were set up in order to provide better visibility of European statistics: the European Statistical Advisory Committee (ESAC) and the European Statistical Governance Advisory Board (ESGAB).
+The European Statistics Code of Practice was adopted by the Finance Ministers in June 2005 and was revised in 2011.
+Along with these measures, two European advisory bodies were set up in order to strive for better quality of European statistics: the European Statistical Advisory Committee (ESAC) and the European Statistical Governance Advisory Board (ESGAB).

-With the adoption of the Code of Practice, the European Statistical System has committed itself to respecting the principles of the Code and working towards its implementation.
+With the adoption of the Code of Practice, the European Statistical System has committed itself to complying with Code principles and to working towards its implementation.